TritonDataCenter/sdc-amon/README.md

 An alternative is to edit in working copy on your Mac and then push changes to the appropriate places in your running COAL via the `tools/rsync-{master,relay,agent}-to-coal` scripts.
-Obviously this doesn't handle updating binary components (node itself, a few use binary npm modules, zwatch).
+Obviously this doesn't handle updating binary components (node itself, a few use binary npm modules).
 However, most of the Amon code is just JavaScript, so this is a reasonable development mode.

 Get the source and build: